-for some (unknown) measurable subset $\xi_S \subseteq \mathcal{X}S$.60
+for some measurable set $\xi_S \subseteq \mathcal{X}S$.80

-58The augmented version of [Zha08] is often referred to simply as 'the FCI algorithm', and we will do so here as well.
+$^{^{78}}$ The augmented version of [Zha08] is often referred to simply as 'the FCI algorithm', and we will do so here as well.

-59Alternatively, one could assume endogenous variables $V^+ = V \dot{\cup} S \dot{\cup} L$ where S are used as selection variables.
+79Alternatively, one could assume endogenous variables $V^+ = V \dot{\cup} S \dot{\cup} L$ where S are used as selection variables.
 We could then start by marginalizing out the variables in L to arrive at the setting that is our starting point here.

-60Note that we did not include the exogenous random variables here; we are treating them as if they were unobserved.
+80Note that we did not include the exogenous random variables here; we are treating them as if they were unobserved.
 If some (or all) exogenous random variables are observed, then we have three options: (i) include them, but ignore the additional background knowledge that they are independent (that

-This models a process that filters the data according to the value of X_S (like in a rejection sampler).61 One practical example of such a filtering process leading to selection bias is the following.
+This models a process that filters the data according to the value of X_S (like in a rejection sampler).81 One practical example of such a filtering process leading to selection bias is the following.

-Example 11.1.2.
+Example 12.1.2.
 After the exam, the teacher hands out evaluation forms to the students and asks them to evaluate the course.
 When analyzing this evaluation, the teacher needs to be aware of possible selection bias.
 For example, if the students that were most dissatisfied with the course already dropped out earlier on and never filled in the evaluation form, the observed evaluations may not be representative of the opinions of all the students that started the course.
 Here, the selection variable may be the binary indicator 'student filled in the evaluation form'.

-Our goal in the rest of this chapter will be to deduce as much as possible about the causal graph $G{V+|J}(M)$ from the marginal Markov kernel $P_M(X_V \mid X_S \in \xi_S, do(X_J))$.
+Our goal in the rest of this chapter will be to deduce as much as possible about the graph $G{V^+|J}(M)$ from the Markov kernel $P_M(X_V \mid X_S \in \xi_S, \operatorname{do}(X_J))$.
+FCI is an example of a constraint-based causal discovery algorithm, which means that it only utilizes the conditional independence information of this Markov kernel.